-NOTE 8.
+NOTE 7.
 Internal Repair and Replacement Reserves

 The Water Departments designate reserve funds for future repair and replacement activity.
-As of June 30, 2017, the Water Departments' internal repair and replacement reserves total \$280,774.
+As of June 30, 2018, the Water Departments' internal repair and replacement reserves total \$401,691.
 These reserves are included in the unrestricted net position balance on the statement of net position.
+The unrestricted net position balance is insufficient to meet the designated reserve balance as of June 30, 2018.